-Accounting principles generally accepted in the United States require that the management's discussion and analysis, budgetary comparison schedule - general fund, schedule of proportionate share of the net pension liability, schedule of contributions, and schedule of changes in total OPEB liability and related ratios as listed in the table of contents be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States require that the management's discussion and analysis, budgetary comparison schedule - general fund, budgetary comparison schedule - budget to GAAP reconciliation, schedule of changes in total OPEB liability and related ratios, schedule of proportionate share of the net pension liability - teachers retirement and public employees retirement systems of Montana, and schedule of contributions - teachers retirement and public employees retirement systems of Montana, as listed in the table of contents be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.